MARKET SNAPSHOT: U.S. Stock Futures Hunt For A Catalyst, With Nasdaq Poised For A Weekly Win

 At 10 a.m.
 Eastern, a report on new home sales in May is expected to show an increase to 590,000 from 569,000 the previous month.
 See: MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic).

 There are three Fed speakers on the list Friday.
 St. Louis Fed President James Bullard is scheduled to talk about the economy and monetary policy to the Illinois Bankers Association at 11:15 a.m.
-Eastern.
+Eastern, in Nashville, Tenn.

 Then at 12:40 p.m.
-Eastern, Cleveland Fed President Loretta Mester will give a speech on community development at an economic summit on housing, human capital and inequality sponsored by Cleveland Fed, Philadelphia Fed and Minneapolis Fed.
+Eastern, Cleveland Fed President Loretta Mester will give a speech in Cleveland on community development at an economic summit on housing, human capital and inequality.

-Gold was up 0.4% at $1,252 an ounce.
+Gold was up nearly 1% at $1,256 an ounce.
 European stocks edged down.
 European Union leaders were meeting in Brussels on Friday, with Brexit a key topic one year after the U.K. voted to leave the bloc.

 Read:Brexit's impact on markets and the U.K., 1 year after the vote -- in charts (http://www.marketwatch.com/story/brexits-impact-on-markets-and-the-uk-one-year-after-the-vote-in-charts-2017-06-23)